unlimitediw/MLFinalProject/ProjectProposal2p.md

 The second section is about the livable spaces searching and it is more like an application of my evaluation model.
 I will first do a region evaluation to find the high value and low human activity areas like plain and spilt these area into thousands of little square images with features of weather, elevation map and so on.
 After that, I will apply these features to my evaluation model and generate a list of hypo values.
 The places with highest value may be taken into consideration to build a city.

 ### [Steps and Timeline(link)](https://github.com/unlimitediw/MLFinalProject/blob/master/Timeline.md)
-* Project Proposal(2019/11/19)
+* Project Proposal(2019/11/19).
-* Data Collection and Preprocessing(2019/11/21)
+* Data Collection and Preprocessing(2019/11/21).
+* Building Kernel Soft SVM model and MLP Model(2019/11/22).
+* Building CNN Model(2019/11/25).
-* Building Kernel Soft SVM model and MLP Model(2019/11/22) Building CNN Model(2019/11/25) Combining the SVM(or MLP) model and the CNN model to generate the new model for better city evaluation accuracy.(2019/11/26)
+* Combining the SVM(or MLP) model and the CNN model to generate the new model for better city evaluation accuracy(2019/11/26).
-* Bias, Variance and Noise Analyzation(2019/12/01)
+* Bias, Variance and Noise Analyzation(2019/12/01).
-* Final Project Paper Writing(2019/12/05)
+* Final Project Paper Writing(2019/12/05).
-* (Optional)Building the RNN(or Markov) Model to Predict the Future Trend of City & Building the GAN Model & Finding the livable area for human
+* (Optional)Building the RNN(or Markov) Model to Predict the Future Trend of City.
+* Building the GAN Model.
+* Finding the livable area for human.

 ### [Datasets and Reference(link)](https://github.com/unlimitediw/MLFinalProject/blob/master/DataRef.md)